frain-dev/convoy/README.md

 ![convoy image](./convoy-logo.svg)

-Convoy is a fast & secure webhooks service.
-It receives event data from an HTTP API and sends these event data to the configured endpoints.
+Convoy is a fast & secure webhooks proxy.
+It enables you to receive webhook events from providers and publish them to users..
 To get started download the [openapi spec](https://github.com/frain-dev/convoy/blob/main/docs/v3/openapi3.yaml) into Postman or Insomnia.

 Convoy includes the following features: